-This article will explain the source lines of code SPCAF uses.
+This article details the source lines of code which SPCAF uses.

 Before we mention which type method of Lines of Code (SLOC) SPCAF.
 The two types of SLOC are: